CeON/avroknife/README.markdown

     - prints out schema of data store,
     - dumps data store as JSON,
     - dumps selected records from data store as a new data store,
-    - dumps a field from selected records to files or stdout,
+    - dumps a field from selected records to file system or to stdout,
     - prints number of records inside a data store.
 - Allows for simple selection of the records to be accessed based on combination of the following constraints:
     - index range of the records,